 - a.
 Reading, English Language Arts, and Social Science - i.
 A student in Grades 8-11 who meets or exceeds State standards in English language arts shall be automatically enrolled into the next most rigorous level of advanced high school coursework available in English, social studies, humanities, or related subjects in the following year. - 1.
 Pre-qualifications - a.
 9th grade - The student's 8th grade English IAR score or other nationally normed assessment scores will be used for 9th grade course placement in English, social studies, humanities, or related subjects. - b.
-10th grade - The student's PSAT 9PreACT9 score or other nationally normed assessment scores will be used for 10th grade course placement in English, social studies, humanities, or related subjects. - c.
-11th grade - The student's 10th grade PSAT 10PreACT10 score or other nationally normed assessment scores will be used for 11th grade course placement in English, social studies, humanities, or related subjects. - d.
-12th grade - The student's 11th grade English SATACT score or other nationally normed assessment scores will be used for 12th grade course placement in English, social studies, humanities, or related subjects.
+10th grade - i.
+The student's PSAT 9 PreACT9 score or other nationally normed assessment scores will be used for 10th grade course placement in English, social studies, humanities, or related subjects. - c.
+11th grade - The student's 10th grade PSAT 10 PreACT10 score or other nationally normed assessment scores will be used for 11th grade course placement in English, social studies, humanities, or related subjects. - d.
+12th grade i.
+The - The student's 11th grade English SAT ACT score or other nationally normed assessment scores will be used for 12th grade course placement in English, social studies, humanities, or related subjects.

 - b.
 Math

-- A student in Grades 8-11 who meets or exceeds State standards in math shall be automatically enrolled into the next most rigorous level of advanced high school coursework available in math and/or computer science in the following year.
+- i.
+A student in Grades 8-11 who meets or exceeds State standards in math shall be automatically enrolled into the next most rigorous level of advanced high school coursework available in math and/or computer science in the following year.

 - 1. Pre-qualifications

 - a.
 9th grade

-- The student's 8th grade math IAR score or other nationally normed assessment scores will be used for 9th grade course placement in math and/or computer science.
+- i.
+The student's 8th grade math IAR score or other nationally normed assessment scores will be used for 9th grade course placement in math and/or computer science.

 - b.
 10th grade

-- The student's 9th grade math PSAT 9PreACT9 score or other nationally normed assessment scores will be used for 10th grade course placement in math and/or computer science.
+- i.
+The student's 9th grade math PSAT 9 PreACT9 score or other nationally normed assessment scores will be used for 10th grade course placement in math and/or computer science.

 - c.
 11th grade

 - i.
-The student's 10th grade math PSAT 10PreACT10 score or nationally normed assessment scores scores will be used for 11th grade course placement in math

-and/or computer science.
+The student's 10th grade math PSAT 10 PreACT10 score or nationally normed assessment scores scores will be used for 11th grade course placement in math and/or computer science.

-d.
+- d.
 12th grade

-The student's 11th grade math SATACT score or other nationally normed assessment scores will be used for 12th grade course placement in math and/or computer science.
+i.
+The student's 11th grade math SAT ACT score or other nationally normed assessment scores will be used for 12th grade course placement in math and/or computer science.

-c.
+- c.
 Science

-- A student in Grades 8-11 who meets or exceeds State standards in math and reading shall be automatically enrolled into the next most rigorous level of advanced coursework available in science in the following year. - 1.
-Pre-qualifications - a.
-9th grade - i.
-The student's 8th grade math and reading IAR scores or other nationally normed assessment scores will be used for 9th grade course placement in science. - b.
-10th grade - The student's 9th grade math and reading PSAT 9PreACT9 scores or other nationally normed assessment scores will be used for 10th grade course placement in science. - c.
-11th grade - The student's 10th grade math and reading PSAT 10PreACT10 scores or other nationally normed assessment scores will be used for 11th grade course placement in science. - d.
-12th grade - The student's 11th grade math and reading SATACT scores or other nationally normed assessment scores will be used for 12th grade course placement in science.
+- i.
+A student in Grades 8-11 who meets or exceeds State standards in science shall be automatically enrolled into the next most rigorous level of advanced coursework available in science in the following year.

+- 1. Pre-qualifications

+- a.
+9th grade

+- i.
+The student's 8th grade math and reading IAR scores or other nationally normed assessment scores will be used for 9th grade course placement in science.

+- b.
+10th grade

+- i.
+The student's 9th grade science PSAT 9 PreACT9 scores or other nationally normed assessment scores will be used for 10th grade course placement in science.

+- c.
+11th grade

+- i.
+The student's 10th grade scienct science PSAT 10 PreACT10 scores or other nationally normed assessment scores will be used for 11th grade course placement in science.

+- d.
+12th grade i.
+The

+- The student's 11th grade science SAT ACT scores or other nationally normed assessment scores will be used for 12th grade course placement in science.